-Compared to the rest of the Denver Metro market, the Progress Park submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Denver Metro market, the Progress Park submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 0 listings have been listed, which means listings most likley are leasing quickly.
+In the last 90 days, 0 listings have been posted online, which means leases most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About Inf% of the available leases in the Progress Park are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About Inf% of the available leases in the Progress Park are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,460 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 3 stories.
-Most buildings in this region were built in 1973 and are Class C.
+Even though the median size is 4,460 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region are close to 3 stories.
+Most buildings in this area were built in 1973 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this area.
 Most of the occupants of Progress Park work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.